theperljams/easyspeak-official/README.md

-**How to run locally**

-**Prequisites:**
+# Easy Speak

+## Back-end

+1. `cd back-end`
-1. Create a .env file in the root directory.
+2. Create a `.env` file and add the provided credentials
-3. Put provided credentials in file

-**To Start**

-1. Start by opening up 2 terminals
-2. cd into easyspeak-official in both

-**Terminal 1:**
-1. If this is your first time running it, run the `venv_setup.sh` script
+3. If this is your first time running it, run the `setup/venv_setup.sh` script
-2. Once you have done that, activate your virtual environment by running source venv/bin/activate
+4. Activate your virtual environment by running `source venv/bin/activate`
-3. Run the server by running the api script (`python3 mp.py`)
+5. Start the server by running the api script with `python3 mp.py`

-**Terminal 2:**
+### Notes

+If you run into issues running `pyaudio`, try installing this `sudo apt-get install portaudio19-dev`

+If `torch` takes too long to install, try installing it this way `pip3 install torch --index-url=https://pypi.org/simple/`

+## Front-end

 1. `cd front-end`
 2. If this is your first time, run `npm install`
-3. Just run `npm run dev`

-**Notes**:
-If you run into issues running pyaudio, try installing this `sudo apt-get install portaudio19-dev` If torch takes too long to install, try installing it this way `pip3 install torch --index-url=https://pypi.org/simple/`

-The app should run on http://localhost:3000
+3. Run the dev server with `npm start`
+4. Click on the `localhost` link in the terminal to view the website

+See the [front-end README](./front-end/README.md) for more details.